Information for tenants and prospective tenants

-Fill in a maintenance request form by visiting our websitewww.warkworthpropertyrentals.co.nz under ‘renting’ there is an ‘on-line’ Repair Request or by completing the form at reception in the Warkworth office.
+Fill in a maintenance request form by visiting our website; www.warkworthpropertyrentals.co.nz Under ‘renting’ there is an ‘on-line’ Repair Request.
 A contractor will be organized and you will be contacted to arrange a suitable time for them to come around and do the work needed.

 What do I do if I have any complaints about work not being completed or if I feel I have been treated unfairly?

 Contact your Property Manager to discuss your concerns and issues.
-If you are not satisfied with the outcome contact the senior property manager Nicole Banks on (09) 425 1611 and she will assist you.
+If you are not satisfied with the outcome contact the Team Leader, Nicole Banks on (09) 425 1611 and she will assist you.

 How often can my rent be increased?